flyteorg/flytekit/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: This section documents the various Python imports users will need to work with to build Flyte workflows, extend Flytekit, etc.
+   :caption: APIs

    flytekit
    testing
    extend

+This section documents the various Python imports users will need to work with to build Flyte workflows, extend Flytekit, etc.

 ********************